pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 This project introduces a physically-based approach to rendering that simulates how light actually works.
 The core idea is to trace the path of light rays recursively.
 For each pixel, a ray is sent from the camera into the scene.
 When it hits an object, it bounces off in a new direction, and this process repeats.
 The final color of the pixel is determined by accumulating the light gathered along this entire path, resulting in highly realistic global illumination, soft shadows, and reflections.

 A lot of software rasterisers tend to be raytraced, but another subset of raytraced programs are pathtracers which keep following the path of light throughout.
 A good motivation to pathtracer is this [video](https://www.youtube.com/watch?v=gsZiJeaMO48) until about 10:00.
-Similiarly, I'd recommend following the Sebastian Lague video to implement your own pathtracer and you could read the [Ray Tracing in A Weekend](https://raytracing.github.io/) to understand how you could potentially design the codebase.
+Similarly, I'd recommend following the Sebastian Lague video to implement your own pathtracer and you could read the [Ray Tracing in A Weekend](https://raytracing.github.io/) to understand how you could potentially design the codebase.

 <div id='id-GPU-APIs'></div>
 ### 2) GPU APIs